parkermac/LiveOcean/tracker/README.txt

 - Added optional "sink" flag, e.g. use "-sink 40" to add 40 meters per day sinking speed to all particles.
 Then the tag "_sink40" is added to the output file.
 It would be nice to generalize to allow floating and sinking with less confusing naming (e.g. floating would be _sink-40 which is not intuitive).

 2021.03.03:
-- Got rid of old tracker folder and renames this one tracker (was tracker2)
+- Got rid of old tracker folder and renamed this one tracker (was tracker2)

 ============================================================================
 ============================================================================